tannonk/llm_inference/README.md

 ```

 where:
-- `--input_file` is a either a .txt file, with one input sentence per line or a JSONL file produced by `scripts.prepare_*.py`.
+- `--input_file` is a either a .txt file, with one input sentence per line OR a JSONL file produced by `scripts/prepare_*.py`.
 For consistency we recommend the latter.
-- `--examples` is a JSONL file produced by `scripts.prepare_*.py`, containing validation set examples that may be selected as few-shot examples.
+- `--examples` is a JSONL file produced by `scripts/prepare_*.py`, containing validation set examples that may be selected as few-shot examples.
 - NB I: by default, an additional JSON file will be generated which persists the inference parameters used for generation.
 - NB II: specify `--output_dir ''` to print your outputs to stdout (good for debugging/development purposes)